RainOrigami/Virtual-Hosts/README.md

+# Orphaned

+Send pull requests for fixes or contact me on Discord @rainorigami to adopt this project.

 # Virtual-Hosts
 Overwrite the Host HTTP header in Firefox requests to debug your web server or work around DNS restrictions.